Land and Development Monitoring

-The Residential Land Development Activity report provides summary information about activity levels for different stages of the land subdivision process in South Australia.
-The report includes information at local and state government levels on:
+The Residential Land Development Monitor provides summary information about activity levels for different stages of the land subdivision process in South Australia.
+The report includes key figures, charts and tables at local government, regional and state-wide levels on:

 - proposed allotments in land divisions

 - completed allotments in land divisions